nixworks/public/news/2013/02/22/README.md

 ##### Shinzo Abe
 ### [Shinzo Abe, the Prime Minister of Japan, meets with the President of the United States Barack Obama at the White House to discuss trade, economic, and security issues including North Korea and the Senkaku Islands dispute with China. ](/news/2013/02/22/shinzo-abe-the-prime-minister-of-japan-meets-with-the-president-of-the-united-states-barack-obama-at-the-white-house-to-discuss-trade-eco.md)
-_Context: Japan, U.S., North Korea, U.S. President, Chinese, Barack Obama, Prime Minister of Japan, White House, Senkaku Islands dispute, Shinzo Abe_
+_Context: United States, Barack Obama, U.S. President, Senkaku Islands dispute, White House, Prime Minister of Japan, Japan, Shinzo Abe, North Korea, China_

 ##### North Korea
 ### [North Korea announces plans to allow foreign residents mobile access to the Internet. ](/news/2013/02/22/north-korea-announces-plans-to-allow-foreign-residents-mobile-access-to-the-internet.md)